CONSTITUTION AND BY-LAWS

 Section 1.
 Nominating Committee

-Approximately four months prior to the Annual Business Meeting the President shall name a Nominating Committee of at least five members in accordance with the requirements of Article VI, Section 8A, Nominating Committee, and shall appoint the Chairperson.
-The Board may make recommendations to the President about members of the Nominating Committee and shall approve the committee members named by the President.
+The President shall name a Nominating Committee by October 1.
+The committee of at least five members in accordance with the requirements of Article VI, Section 8A, Nominating Committee, and shall be nominated by the Chairperson.
+The Board may make recommendations to the Chairperson about members of the Nominating Committee and shall approve the committee members named by the Chairperson.

-The length of service for all committee members shall be two years.
+The length of service for all committee members shall be two years beginning and ending in October.
 Of the five seats, the Chair and two members shall be up for appointment in odd-numbered years and the remaining two seats shall be up for appointment in even-numbered years.
 A drawing will be held to set the initial assignments of even and odd numbered years.
 An individual may serve no more than three consecutive terms on any nominating committee and must then go off for at least two years.
 After that two-year period, that individual is again eligible for reappointment to the Nominating Committee.

 The two members to be appointed in even-numbered years will serve a one-year term beginning in 2013, and be eligible for re-appointment in 2014 as long as such an appointment will not allow their consecutive years of service to exceed six years.